PyDPF: A Python Package for Differentiable Particle Filtering: Advanced usage

-\code{.cache[`used_weights']} are the weights of the atomic distribution the particles are simulated from, that may be different from the input particle weights, for example in soft-resampling. \code{cache[`used_weights']} should always be registered in any resampler.
+\code{.cache[`used_weight']} are the weights of the atomic distribution the particles are simulated from, that may be different from the input particle weights, for example in soft-resampling. \code{cache[`used_weight']} should always be registered in any resampler.

-The \pkg{PyDPF} implementation of the standard particle filter does not access\\ \code{.cache[`resampled_indices']} or \code{.cache[`used_weights']}, but many of the more complicated filters, \emph{e.g.} the marginal particle filter, do, so the user should register them in custom resampling algorithms if possible.
+The \pkg{PyDPF} implementation of the standard particle filter does not access\\ \code{.cache[`sampled_indices']} or \code{.cache[`used_weight']}, but many of the more complicated filters, \emph{e.g.} the marginal particle filter, do, so the user should register them in custom resampling algorithms if possible.
 We present the multinomial resampler including registering the \code{.cache} variables below: